In Spite of War" by Angela Morgan

 2. In the poem "In Spite of War", Angela Morgan presents a strong contrast between the horrors of war and the everlasting beauty of nature.
 The poet states that although war, death, hatred, and suffering exist in the world, her inner spirit remains joyful and thankful.
 She notices flowers blooming at her gate and along the path, showing that nature continues its peaceful cycle.
 The flowers seem to speak messages of courage and happiness to her.
 The poet describes clouds and waves moving playfully, symbolizing harmony and freedom.
 She believes that what is truly real is beauty and fairness, not destruction.
 Even when guns and cannons make frightening sounds, roses and gardens still grow.
 This shows that life continues despite violence.
 The poet feels inspired by the same natural force that brings flowers into existence.
 In the end, a gentle voice urges her to wake from the “nightmare” of war and recognize the joy of life.
 The poem concludes with the optimistic idea that life remains beautiful and meaningful in spite of war and death.

-6. Literary/Poetic Devices (figures of speech) used in the poem “In Spite of War" by Angela Morgan:
+6. Literary/Poetic Devices/figures of speech (for teacher / understanding) used in the poem “In Spite of War" by Angela Morgan:

 1. Repetition